-Game Warden District Chief
+Game Warden

-Fish Culture Station Supervisor I, II, III

-- (4) Overtime Category 14.
-Employees in classes assigned to pay grades above 21 who are covered by the provisions of the Fair Labor Standards Act, and who have not previously been in a "time-and-one-half" overtime category, shall receive overtime compensation at the rate of one and one-half times their regular hourly rate for all hours worked in excess of forty in any workweek. - (5) Overtime Category 17.
-Employees in classes assigned to pay grade 23 shall receive compensatory time off at straight-time rates for all hours worked in excess of eight in any workday or forty in a workweek or eighty in a two workweek period.
-Solely at management's option, such comp time may be compensated at straight-time rates in cash. - (6) Overtime Category 18.
-Employees in classes assigned to pay grades 24 or above may be eligible to receive discretionary compensatory time off for overtime hours worked.
-Solely at management's option, such comp time may be compensated at straight-time rates in cash. - Employees who on 1-6-91, are in classes assigned to pay grades 22 and above shall retain their overtime category then in effect only while they remain in that classification, and only while that class remains assigned to that pay grade. - (7) Overtime Category 20. (or other assigned number) The overtime rate for employees in a flextime program shall be based on the pay grade of the participants. - (8) Overtime Category 37.
-Solely at management's discretion, employees in classes otherwise assigned to Overtime Category 17 may receive cash at straight time rates for all hours worked in excess of 8 in any workday or 40 in any work week or 80 in a two work week period. - (9) Overtime Category 38.
-Solely at management's discretion, employees in classes otherwise assigned to Overtime Category 18 may be eligible to receive discretionary cash payments for overtime hours worked. - (10) Overtime Category 39.
-Employees in the class(es) listed below, shall receive compensatory time off at straight-time rates for all hours worked in excess of eighty in a two workweek period.
+Woodside Youth Center Worker A and B

+Liquor Control Investigator

+(9) Overtime Category 29.
+Employees in the classes listed below shall receive overtime compensation at time and one-half rates for all hours worked in excess of eighty (80) in a two work week period:

+Fish Health Biologist I

+Fish Health Biologist II

+Fish and Wildlife Information Specialist Fish and Wildlife Education Coordinator otherwise assigned to Overtime Category 18 may be eligible to receive discretionary cash payments for overtime hours worked.

 At the mutual agreement of VSEA and the Commissioner of Personnel, additional classifications can be added to this list during the life of the Agreement.
+If these positions are reassigned to a new pay grade during the life of the Agreement, the employees will have the overtime category associated with that new pay grade.

+- (10) Overtime Category 37.
+Solely at management's discretion, employees in classes otherwise assigned to Övertime Category 17 may receive cash at straight time rates for all hours worked in excess of 8 in any workday or 40 in any work week or 80 in a two work week period. - (11) Overtime Category 38.
+Solely at management's discretion, employees in classes overtime hours.

+(12) Overtime Category 39.
+Employees in the classes listed below shall receive compensatory time off at straight-time rates for all hours worked in excess of eighty in a two work week period: District Fish Biologist, District Wildlife Biologist

+(13) Burton Island Park Ranger.
+Shall receive 25 percent (25%) of their base salary per pay period irrespective of the maximum of their pay grades as full compensation for all

-If these positions are reassigned to a new pay grade during the life of the Agreement, the employees will have the overtime category associated with that new pay grade. - COMPUTATION OF OVERTIME
+At the mutual agreement of VSEA and the Commissioner of Personnel, additional classifications can be added to this list during the life of the Agreement.
+If these positions are reassigned to a new pay grade during the life of the Agreement, the employees will have the overtime category associated with that new pay grade.

+5. COMPUTATION OF OVERTIME
-(a) The appointing authority shall establish the first day of the workweek for each position in his or her agency.
-The first day of an employee's workweek during the pay period shall not be changed or altered for the purpose of avoiding the payment of overtime or shift differential.

-- (b) The smallest division of an hour to be used in computation of overtime is fifteen minutes. - (c) It is expected that travel between work locations shall be conducted during normal working hours.
-Travel time between work location and work location or between home, if designated as office, and a work location shall be considered as time worked for purposes of computing overtime.
+- (a) The appointing authority shall establish the first day of the workweek for each position in his or her agency.
+The first day of an employee's workweek during the pay period shall not be changed or altered for the purpose of avoiding the payment of overtime or shift differential. - (b) The smallest division of an hour to be used in computation of overtime is fifteen minutes. - (c) It is expected that travel between work locations shall be conducted during normal working hours.
+Travel time between work locations and work location or between home, if designated as office, and a work location shall be considered as time worked for purposes of computing overtime.
 Employees who are normally assigned to work out of their homes shall have their homes designated as their offices for purposes of this Article.